Stone Circle Press

 “Everyone needs to get back to their

-In terms of cultural appropriation, we need to ask why the modern non-native spiritual seeker who aspires to connect with nature automatically uses sacred symbols such as the smudge, the dreamcatcher, the headdress, the bone choker, the talking stick and the tipi.
+In terms of cultural appropriation, we need to ask why the modern non-native spiritual seeker who aspires to connect with nature, automatically uses sacred items and practices such as smudging, dreamcatchers, headdresses, bone chokers, the talking stick and the tipi.
 Who gave us permission to use these objects and symbols, and where are our own sacred expressions and tools as European people?

 In Ancient Spirit Rising I suggest that a truly radical act in defiance to the

-hegemony that Empire has created is to let go of our polyglot approach and focus on our own ancestral-sourced indigenity.
-In the process of becoming the most dominant society on earth, as Eurocentric people we traded away our place in the web of life, abandoned our eco-ethics, and surrendered our bond to the earth and the wholeness that it brings.
+hegemony that Empire has created, is to let go of our polyglot approach and focus on our own ancestral-sourced indigeneity.
+In the process of becoming the most dominant society on earth, as Eurocentric people we have traded away our place in the web of life, abandoned our eco-ethics, and surrendered our bond to the earth and the wholeness that it brings.
 The highest denunciation of patriarchal Empire and colonial values would be to recover a tribal worldview connected to the Earth, followed by developing a sense of the sacred specific to the roots of our ethnicity.
-As earth-connected peoples secure in our own indigenous knowledge (IK - or possibly said European Indigenous Knowledge ~ EIK) we could better contribute to the rebalancing of society, and the active “12th hour” shift in worldview that needs to happen for our species to survive.
+As earth-connected peoples secure in our own Indigenous Knowledge (IK - or possibly said European Indigenous Knowledge ~ EIK) we could better contribute to the rebalancing of society, and the active shift in worldview that needs to happen for our species to survive.

 PEGI EYERS